area map calendar

 Experience Cleveland's Art Scene Through Local Galleries

-Lexi Hotchkiss July 14, 2016
+Lexi Robinson July 14, 2016

 78th Street Studios

 Where else can you find a recording studio, clothing line, architectural design firm and a pinball machine business all in one building?
 That’d be the 78th Street Studios in the Gordon Square Arts District.
 Located in the former American Greeting Creative Studios building, the space is chock full of more than 40 working artists, makers and other creative businesses.
 Best time to visit?
-During their wildly popular Third Thursday evening open houses.
+During their wildly popular Third Fridays evening open houses.

 Transformer Station